bhrutledge/exploring-venv/slides.md

 ???

 - Behaves similarly to `virtualenvwrapoper`
-- Avoids need for shell-specific hacks
+- New shell session avoids need for shell-specific hacks
 - Only need to update environment

 --